Mom’s Question:

 A sore throat or an ear infection

 Sometimes a throat or ear infection is mild enough to go more or less unnoticed by the adult, but it can still be painful for the child.
 With a sore throat, the appetite can, of course, be affected.
-The same goes for an ear infection, which can make it painful to swallow.
+The same goes for an ear infection, which can make swallowing painful.

-Check if your baby’s throat glands are swollen or if she jerks when you press them since that would be an indication of pain.
-Check her throat too if possible.
+Check if your baby’s throat glands are swollen or if she jerks when you press them since that would indicate pain.
+Check her throat, too if possible.
 And, of course, take her to a doctor if she seems ill.

 Too much other fluids

-Since your baby is so young, I’d assume you don’t let her drink a lot of water?
-Small amounts of water can be fine in really hot weather, but since your baby’s appetite is low, I’d recommend cutting out water completely and only feed her milk.
+Since your baby is so young, I assume you don’t let her drink much water?
+Small amounts of water can be acceptable in really hot weather, but since your baby’s appetite is low, I’d recommend cutting out water entirely and only feeding her milk.
 Drinking a lot of fluids can, of course, affect a baby’s appetite.
+You can read here about why drinking water can be unsafe for young babies.

 The feeding situation